Groups

 -

-I lied-- there is something that bugs me more than absence on leader days: not reading the book as assigned and hanging the leader out to dry.
+Not reading the book as assigned and hanging the leader out to dry is not nice.
 If I get an idea you are not reading, you may be singled out for a spot check quiz.
+I may penalize your log grade for lack of participation.

 Discussion Leaders